 2- Unaccompanied and Separated Minors’ Migration.

-These Research programs have been completed providing a data base of 1500 cases of “illegal” migrants (biographical information).
-The projects aim at proposing a theoretical approach, with a historical perspective, to the actual migration phenomenon in Greece and Europe.
+These Research programs have been completed providing a data base of 1500 cases of undocumented migrants (biographical information).
+The projects aim at proposing a theoretical approach, to the actual migration phenomenon in Greece and Europe through a historical perspective.
 The results of these researches have been and are currently presented in post- graduate courses and international conferences.

 Head of Research: Aliki Vaxevanoglou